 What Is Holistic Care?

 Holistic treatment is an approach to care that accounts for the person as a whole.
 Many use the term interchangeably with “alternative medicine” because many forms of holistic care incorporate spiritual elements.
 However, holistic therapy does not have to be spiritual in nature.
 Aside from focusing on the basic mental and physical sides of recovery, holistic forms of treatment may also account for the social, emotional or environmental components of sober living.
 Working on the belief that our sobriety is connected to our overall well-being, most forms of holistic care will focus on more than one component of recovery at a time.
+Due to the comprehensive nature of holistic therapy, it has become a common component in many programs of mental health treatment.

 Forms of Holistic Therapy